Apartment Rental Questions and Answers

 Q. My credit is poor ... can you still help me?

-A. Yes - The majority of apartments prefer good credit history but there are exceptions and we know properties that have the flexibility to work with certain situations.
+A. Yes - The majority of apartments prefer good credit history but there are exceptions and I know properties that have some flexibility to work with certain situations.
 This may result in a higher deposit or risk fee from the apartment owner.
 During our initial consultation, I'll ask you a few questions regarding your credit status, previous rental history, background, etc. Remember that I am here to help you so please be honest with me, the more I know about your situation, the better I'm able to assist you.
 Not all apartments have the same qualifying criteria.
 They also do not have access to your credit, rental history or background history and will not be able to identify the specifics of your denial nor can they guarantee approval.

 Q.What if I am a FIRST time renter or have no rental history?